 There is a very simple solution to the unhappiness and discontentment that is engendered by the desire to imitate models of behaviour that only a miniscule percentage of all those who seek to achieve them are able to achieve: stop watching these models regularly, for by watching them, you are filling your brain with what, in most cases, are unachievable models of behaviour.
 And then you will no longer be plagued by the prickly desire to be famous, rich, celebrated, beautiful, the best in your field, or a world champion.
-In other words, there will be less dissonance between your hopes and expectations and the reality and limits of the world you live in.
+In other words, there will be less dissonance between your hopes and expectations and the limits and reality of your situation in life.
 For those who are happy are those in whom these two things accord perfectly, while those who are most unhappy are those in whom this dissonance is greatest.